Paul Tudor Jones: Reputation

 In 1987, PBS produced a documentary entitled Trader which focused on Jones's activities.
 The film shows Jones as a young man predicting the 1987 crash, using methods similar to those of market forecaster Robert Prechter.
 Although the video was shown on public television in November 1987, Jones requested in the 1990s that the documentary be removed from circulation.
 The video has surfaced from time to time on different video sharing and torrent sites, but has often been taken down shortly thereafter due to copyright claims.
 Various theories exist as to why Jones does not support the film.
 Despite the film's showing a positive approach to risk and client care, as well as showcasing Jones's charity work, it has been suggested that the film may reveal trading secrets.

-In 1988, at the age of 33, "The Wall Street Journal dedicated a front-page story to Jones, calling him “the most-watched, most-talked-about man on Wall Street.”"
+A 1988 front-page story in The Wall Street Journal called him "the most-watched, most-talked-about man on Wall Street."

 Having a low profile within financial media circles beginning in the late 1980s through to a report in 1997, Jones kept interviews with financial reporters to a minimum; while keeping a low profile in financial circles he was visible appearing on Larry King Live, promoting his Save Our Everglades campaign and the Robin Hood Foundation.

-In 2019, Reuters has described Jones as ‘one of the giants’ and reported that Jones is considered a legend among macro traders.
+In 2019, Reuters has described Jones as "one of the giants" and reported that Jones is considered a legend among macro traders.

-In 2008, he was inducted into Institutional Investors Alpha's Hedge Fund Manager Hall of Fame along with Alfred Jones, Bruce Kovner, David Swensen, George Soros, Jack Nash, James Simons, Julian Roberston, Kenneth Griffin, Leon Levy, Louis Bacon, Michael Steinhardt, Seth Klarman and Steven A. Cohen.
+In 2008, he was inducted into Alpha magazine's Hedge Fund Manager Hall of Fame along with Alfred Jones, Bruce Kovner, David Swensen, George Soros, Jack Nash, James Simons, Julian Robertson, Kenneth Griffin, Leon Levy, Louis Bacon, Michael Steinhardt, Seth Klarman and Steven A. Cohen.

 In 2019, he received the Golden Plate Award of the American Academy of Achievement, presented by Awards Council member Dr. Francis Collins, the director of the National Institutes of Health, during the International Achievement Summit in New York City.